xebia/gdex24-event-portal/index.md

         </div>
         <div class="mx-auto max-w-7xl text-center px-6 sm:mt-26 lg:px-8">
           <h2 class="text-3xl font-bold tracking-tight text-white sm:text-4xl">Join the DevOps Experience<br>Host a venue!</h2>
-          <p class="mx-auto mt-6  text-lg leading-8 text-justify text-gray-300">The Global DevOps Experience is more than an event; it's an opportunity to engage with the forefront of AI in development using Azure.
-Whether you're a developer keen on mastering new tools, a leader seeking to drive change in your organization, or simply curious about the future of technology, this experience is designed to provide valuable insights and practical knowledge.</p>
           <p class="mx-auto mt-6  text-lg leading-8 text-justify text-gray-300">
 The "Global DevOps Experience" invites you to be part of this evolving story, where technology meets practicality, and where every challenge is a stepping stone to innovation.
-Join us as we pave the way for a future where Company X not only navigates its trials but thrives through them.
-This is an opportunity to engage with like-minded individuals and be part of shaping the future of development practices.</p>
+Join us as and host a venueso you can be part of this experience en be at the forefront of your local community </p>
           <div class="mt-10 flex items-center justify-center gap-x-6">
             <a href="{{ '/register' | relative_url }}" class="rounded-md bg-white px-3.5 py-2.5 text-sm font-semibold text-gray-900 shadow-sm hover:bg-gray-100 focus-visible:outline focus-visible:outline-2 focus-visible:outline-offset-2 focus-visible:outline-white">Register your venue</a>
-            <a href="#more" class="text-sm font-semibold leading-6 text-white">Learn more <span aria-hidden="true">→</span></a>
           </div>
         </div>
       </div>